 By fostering a sense of rootedness in tradition and encouraging individuals to connect with their unique cultural heritage, a multipolar world can counter the soul-fragmenting forces of globalism and promote a more balanced future.

 Ultimately, the struggle between unipolarity and multipolarity is not merely a political or economic contest; it is a battle for the soul of humanity.
-By reclaiming our sense of self, reintegrating our fragmented psyches, and reconnecting with the deeper currents of cosmic consciousness, we can resist the homogenizing forces of globalism and contribute to the emergence of a world that honors the diversity, dignity, and divine potential of all beings.
+By reclaiming our sense of self, reintegrating our fragmented psyches, and reconnecting with the deeper currents of cosmic consciousness, we can resist the satanic forces of globalism and contribute to the emergence of a world that honors the diversity, dignity, and divine potential of all beings.

 Therefore this is a call to reclaim not only our individual souls but also the soul of society, paving the way for a future where interconnectedness, not isolation, guides our path.

-:A timely post on the precariousness of the human soul.
-Thank you!
-And thanks too for mentioning Dugin whose thoughtful traditionalism offers counter balance to the metastasis of pseudo-freedom ushered through postmodernism.
-The latter coincides with rot of actual freedom (predicated on shared meaning, values and history).
-This efflorescence, as you say, produces narcissistic fragmentation of the self.
-It gives rise to solipsism and irrationalism infused with pseudo-heroism.
-A shallow questioning of authority is everywhere in evidence and is easily manipulated by psyops: viz flat earth theory, or the non-existence of viruses.
-These are the sour fruits of postmodernism decried by Dugin.
-Human debilitation and spiritual capitulation are covertly managed by archontic actors working through NGOs, unelected thinktanks, elitist hideaways, and vampiric shadow beings such as Peter Thiel, Musk and Harari.
-Your principles for reintegration of the self are healthy.
 I would also point out the discoveries left us by Robert Monroe in his documented out of body experiences.
 In his last book, The Ultimate Journey, Monroe discovered the plurality of the core self in etheric outer space.
 To him, it is a cluster.
 The group is primordially bonded and travels interdimensionally in pursuit of the Great Unknown.
 It is composed not of separate monads but of a shared resonance.

 What Is A Monad?
 Leibniz’s Monadology (article)